 In 2005, Castro received a Hearst Award for his photo essay on a prison rehabilitation program and he is a two-time winner of the National Press Photographers Association award for his multimedia work in Santa Rosa, California where he now resides.

-His images have been exhibited in Los Angeles, Seattle and Northern California and he is the sole photographer for a book about a new generation of winemakers titled, "The New California Wine" published by Ten Speed Press, 2013.
+His images have been exhibited in Los Angeles, Seattle and Sonoma, California and he is the sole photographer for a book about a new generation of winemakers titled, "The New California Wine" published by Ten Speed Press, 2013.

 Erik Castro is based in Santa Rosa, California.